 When you wake up – and as often as you can during the day – make a conscious decision to distract yourself and think about something else.

 Do whatever you can to get your mind on something a little more empowering or positive.

 Even if it’s just noticing that it’s not raining outside.

 Or you’re pleased that something you ordered has arrived.

-All these little lighter thoughts may seem trivial.
-But they powerfully halt the downward spiral.
+These little lighter thoughts may seem trivial, BUT they can powerfully halt the downward spiral.

-This takes some practice.
-For sure.
-So you need to do this every day until it becomes automatic.
+This takes some practice, so you need to do this every day until it becomes automatic.

 The more you train your mind to notice the little things that are going well, the less space the dark side of IBS will take up in your life.

-If you found this article useful or interesting, please click on the heart:)4
+If you found this article useful or interesting, please click on the heart:)15